Genivia/ugrep/README.md

 allowing the word to occur in strings and comments:

     ugrep -RL -tPython -w 'display' -f python/zap_strings -f python/zap_comments

-To search `myfile.cpp` for lines with `TODO` or `FIXME` but not both on the same line, like XOR:

-    ugrep -e TODO -e FIXME --not -e 'TODO.*FIXME' -e 'FIXME.*TODO' myfile.cpp

 🔝 [Back to table of contents](#toc)